EricLeaoF/AI-pdf-resume-extraction/README.md

   1. **Automated Resume Parsing:**

     * Automatically extract structured data (e.g., name, skills, experience, education) from resumes in PDF format.
-  This can be integrated into applicant tracking systems (ATS) for easier resume screening.
+    * This can be integrated into applicant tracking systems (ATS) for easier resume screening.

-  Talent Search and Management:
+  2. **Talent Search and Management:**

-  Store and manage resumes of candidates in a MongoDB database for easy search and retrieval.
+    * Store and manage resumes of candidates in a MongoDB database for easy search and retrieval.
-  Use the extracted data for advanced search queries to identify candidates with specific skills or experience.
+    * Use the extracted data for advanced search queries to identify candidates with specific skills or experience.

-  Resume Data Analysis:
+  3. **Resume Data Analysis:**

-  Analyze trends in resume data (e.g., which skills are most common, the distribution of years of experience, etc.).
+    * Analyze trends in resume data (e.g., which skills are most common, the distribution of years of experience, etc.).
-  This can provide insights into the job market or help employers tailor job postings.
+    * This can provide insights into the job market or help employers tailor job postings.

-  Recruitment Automation:
+  4. **Recruitment Automation:**

-  Build an end-to-end recruitment automation pipeline by extracting and organizing resume data for further use in interview scheduling, candidate ranking, or job matching.
+    * Build an end-to-end recruitment automation pipeline by extracting and organizing resume data for further use in interview scheduling, candidate ranking, or job matching.

+## Troubleshooting

+* **Issue with API Key:** Make sure your API key is correctly placed in the docker-compose.yml file and has the necessary permissions to access the AI service.
+* **MongoDB connection issues:** If Mongo Express cannot connect to MongoDB, ensure that the mongo service is running correctly and that you’re using the correct port (27017 by default).
+* **Processing Error:** If the resume is not processed correctly, ensure the PDF is in a readable format and that your AI API service is functioning properly.